 - Return foundation documents and confirmation of capital deposit to the commercial registry

 - Company is founded and registered in the commercial registry

 Read more in the Handbook for Investors

 Setting up a company in the Basel Area may require the services of an attorney or fiduciary if the company will be incorporated as a new entity in Switzerland.
 The costs are dependent on the legal structure and company size, and may range from a few hundred Swiss francs for a limited partnership or sole proprietorship to several thousand for a public company/corporation (AG).

-Keep in mind Swiss accounting rules may require you to file an annual income statement (profit and loss account) using generally accepted accounting principles (such as US GAAP, IFRS, or Swiss GAAP FER), and have an annual audit completed by licensed fiduciaries or auditing companies.
+Keep in mind Swiss accounting rules may require you to file an annual income statement (profit and loss account) using generally accepted accounting principles (such as US GAAP, IFRS, or Swiss GAAP FER), and depending on your company size, have an annual audit completed by licensed fiduciaries or auditing companies.

 Clarify if you need any permits to perform your business activities.
 In addition to residential or work permits, you also need to consider potential occupational permits for regulated occupations.
 Bilateral agreements between Switzerland and the EU mean that EU27 and EFTA citizens have the same rights as Swiss workers in the labor market.